hdng/clonevol/README.md

 ```

 **Convert node-based trees to branch-based trees**
+ClonEvol can plot both node-based tree (each clone is a node), or branch-based tree (each branch represents the evolution of a clone from its parental clone, and each node represents a point where the clone is established/founded.
+Before we can draw the latter tree, we need to prepare it.

 ```{r}
 y = convert.consensus.tree.clone.to.branch(y, branch.scale='sqrt')
 ```

 **Plot clonal evolution models**
 Now it is exciting time, visualzing the clonal evolution models.
+Let's run the following command and reproduce Fig. 1 above.
+Output plot should look like the whole bottom panels (b-f) in Fig. 1.

 ```{r}
 plot.clonal.models(y,
     # box plot parameters